Greenwood County Historical Society Museum - Eureka, Kansas

 Greenwood County Historical Society in Eureka, Kansas is a significant genealogical resource for people researching ancestors who lived in Greenwood County, Kansas.
-The Society also maintains an attractive museum which in only open during weekdays.
+The Society also maintains an attractive museum which is now open six days a week.

 Many of displays at Greenwood County Historical Museum are devoted to cattle ranching and oil.
 There is also the obligatory one room school house display and displays about various former residents of some note.
 Behind the museum there is a shed with a number of old farm implements, including a couple of implements which were invented by a local rancher.